-This pack is a practical resource designed to support teachers who want to introduce public-speaking to their school.
-The Historical Association's 'The Great Debate' is a public-speaking competition for students in the UK and the Republic of Ireland aged between 16 and 18 that takes place every two years.
+This pack is a practical resource designed to support teachers who want to introduce public speaking in their school.
+The Historical Association 'The Great Debate' is a public speaking competition for students in the UK & Ireland aged between 16 and 18 that takes place annually.